DariaKnyazeva/karenina/README.rst

 Karenina
 ========

-*All happy teams resemble one another, but each unhappy teams is unhappy in its own way.*
+*All happy teams resemble one another, but each unhappy team is unhappy in its own way.*

 .. image:: static/img//screen.png
    :width: 400px